Skip to content

 The Arduino SDK supports a large range of platforms and boards, including AVR, Cortex-M, Cortex-A, ESP32, Intel x86, MSP430, PIC32 and more.

-The recommended IDE is the Arduino IDE 1.8.19 or 2.2.1 with the boards package corresponding to the targeted platform and board.
+The recommended IDE is the Arduino IDE with the boards package corresponding to the targeted platform and board.

 The Arduino wiki provides an Unofficial list of 3rd party boards .
 Another reference is the list of all known Arduino hardware packages .